Oyez: United Kingdom

-In the United Kingdom, the Common Crier of the City of London howls the phrase for all of the city's public proclamations, most notably the opening and closing of the Common Halls for the elections of the lord mayor and the sheriffs at Guildhall.
+In the United Kingdom, the Common Crier of the City of London shouts the phrase for all of the city's public proclamations, most notably the opening and closing of the Common Halls for the elections of the lord mayor and the sheriffs at Guildhall.
 His other duties include the reading of the proclamation dissolving Parliament from the steps of the Royal Exchange in London.
 Traditionally, a proclamation is delivered to the Mansion House from the Privy Council Office, at which point it is given to the Common Crier, who proceeds to read it publicly.

 The phrase is also used by the Beadle at the start of a Wardmote in wards of the City of London: "Oyez, oyez, oyez.
 All manner of persons who have anything to do at this Court of Wardmote for the Ward of [ward name] holden here this day before Alderman [name], Alderman of this Ward, draw near and give your attendance.
 God save the King."